 There is an effective kill switch feature, as well, which is always a good thing for people concerned with privacy.
 The client is also pretty effective for unblocking Netflix content.
 Although they claim to have a “no-logging” policy, their website states that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application”.

 Plans start at $12.99 per month for their monthly plan.
-This drops down to $8.99 per month for a one-year subscription, and down to $2.99 for a three-year subscription.
+This drops down to $7.99 per month for a one-year subscription.
 All of the plans come with a 45-day money-back-guarantee.
 The company also offers a 7-day free trial.

 7. TunnelBear ‣